dominicmauro/blogipsa/_posts/2018/2018-09-15-manafort-flips.md

 And then there’s the money!
 Remember in the EDVA case, the jury did not convict Manafort of the charges with $16m in forfeiture provisions.
 There’s no guarantee he would have lost the retrial, or that the DC jury would have convicted him of every single charge totaling the other $30 million in forfeiture.
 Sure, the oblique mention Manafort’s lawyer gave in a press conference about being happy to cooperate with the SCO as long as his family is safe and taken care of probably means the SCO didn’t seize *all* of Manafort’s known assets, but a $46 million write-down is a lot of money no matter how much you have left.

-<sidebar> Also, if you’re the conspiratorial sort, maybe that line about “safe and taken care of” means Manafort’s family is going into witness protection.
-Russian spies don’t just murder troublemakers and their loved ones in Russia anymore, folks. </sidebar>
+*Sidebar* Also, if you’re the conspiratorial sort, maybe that line about “safe and taken care of” means Manafort’s family is going into witness protection.
+Russian spies don’t just murder troublemakers and their loved ones in Russia anymore, folks.

 ### ok but why